 Main picture: Russell Road Methodist Church

-In 1870, under the ministry of the Rev. Thomas Guard, the erection of the Russell Road Church was commenced.
-The foundation stone was laid by Mrs S Hill, whose husband.
+In 1870, under the ministry of the Rev. Thomas Guard, the erection of the Russell Road Church, whose architect was John Thornhill Cook, was commenced.
+The foundation stone was laid by Mrs S. Hill, whose husband.
 Mr Sydney Hill, was not only a generous promoter of the effort, but also an active worker in the church.

 The chastely built edifice, with its beautiful interior arches, was commenced in 1872, the cost of erection being £5,000 of which £4,500 was raised before the opening ceremony.
 The congregation marched in triumph from the old church to their new spiritual home where the service of dedication took place.

 The beautiful stained glass window was donated by Mr Sydney in memory of his wife who died in Bournemouth in 1872.
 The present organ was installed in 1892 and an opening recital was given by Mr WH Lee-Davies, organist of the Collegiate Church.

 The Church was opened in October 1872 with the minister at the time being Rev Thomas Guard.
 The Church was closed on 7 December 1969 and demolished to make way for the onramps to the Settler’s Freeway along the shorefront.

 To replace it, the Centenary Methodist Church, designed by Garth Robertson, was opened on 14 December 1969 on the corner of Edward and Cross Streets, Richmond Hill.
 The memorial window in the original Russell Road Methodist Church, is incorporated into the new building’s Northern façade.
 The foundation stone of the original Russell Road church is now displayed at the Centenary church entrance.